3HDM with softly broken $\Delta(54)$ and $\Sigma(36)$: Introduction

 where $V_4$ depends on the specific symmetry, and the other part is common to the 4 symmetries.
 The respective minima have been found using different methods \cite{Ivanov:2014doa,deMedeirosVarzielas:2017glw}.

 For each minimum, the masses (and respective degeneracies) of the physical states can be calculated.
-Further, when softly breaking the potential, the soft-breaking parameters (SBPs) are in general
+Further, when softly breaking the potential, the soft breaking parameters (SBPs) are in general:

 with complex $m_{ij}^2$ for $i \not = j$, accounting for 9 free parameters.
 They can be usefully classified as alignment-preserving (direction of the minima remains unchanged) or otherwise.
 The classification was suggested in \cite{deMedeirosVarzielas:2021zqs}, together with the example for the $\Sigma(36)$ case.
-Analogously, the symmetric limit and the softly-broken $A_4$, $S_4$ potential was analysed in \cite{deMedeirosVarzielas:2022kbj}, finding for some of the minima cases with residual symmetries unbroken by the minima and by the alignment-preserving SBPs.
+Analogously, the symmetric limit and the softly broken $A_4$, $S_4$ potential was analysed in \cite{deMedeirosVarzielas:2022kbj}, finding for some of the minima cases with residual symmetries unbroken by the minima and by the alignment-preserving SBPs.
 These residual symmetries can stabilize physical states preventing their decay.

-In this work, we consider both the softly-broken $\Delta(54)$ and $\Sigma(36)$ cases, with SBPs that do not preserve the direction of the minima of the symmetric limit (as noted above, the alignment-preserving case has been previously studied for $\Sigma(36)$ in particular \cite{deMedeirosVarzielas:2021zqs}).
-Accordingly, we consider the effect of the soft-breaking on the direction of the minima, on the mass eigenstates and respective masses.
+In this work, we consider both the softly broken $\Delta(54)$ and $\Sigma(36)$ cases, with SBPs that do not preserve the direction of the minima of the symmetric limit (as noted above, the alignment-preserving case has been previously studied for $\Sigma(36)$ in particular \cite{deMedeirosVarzielas:2021zqs}).
+Accordingly, we consider the effect of the soft breaking on the direction of the minima, on the mass eigenstates and respective masses.

 The layout of the paper is as follows.
 In Section \ref{section: exact Sigma36} we look at the $\Sigma(36)$ model and present the results for the softly broken case; in Section \ref{section: exact Delta54} we show the results for the $\Delta(54)$ potential; in Section \ref{section: decays} the decays of both models are studied; the conclusions are presented in Section \ref{section: conclusion}.